zopefoundation/zc.relationship/src/zc/relationship/README.txt

 ["Ygritte" (SUBJECT)] ["manages" (RELATIONSHIPTYPE)] ["Uther" (OBJECT)]

+In our new example, we'll leverage the fact that the index can accept interface attributes to index.
 So let's define a basic interface without the context, and then an extended interface with the context.

     >>> from zope import interface
     >>> class IRelationship(interface.Interface):